seven1m/mya/README.md

 [![Specs](https://github.com/seven1m/mya/actions/workflows/specs.yml/badge.svg)](https://github.com/seven1m/mya/actions/workflows/specs.yml)

-This is a work-in-progress statically-typed compiler for a language with a Ruby-like syntax.
+This is maybe going to be a statically-typed subset of the Ruby language.
+Or it could become something else entirely!
+It's mostly a playground for learning about type systems and inference.

-My goal is to make a statically-typed subset of the Ruby language, with mostly the same semantics.
-And I'd love to introduce no new syntax so the same program can run with Ruby and with Mya.
-But this is all just experimental and we'll see where it goes! :-)
+This is also my first foray into using LLVM as a backend, so there's a lot of learning going on here!

 I have documented some of my progress on this project via my YouTube channel, in a playlist called [Compiler Fun](https://www.youtube.com/watch?v=LTMsH69_lmE&list=PLWUx_XkUoGToXnl24MJFaY95f4YHv5g4B).